 This stuff is very good on its own, but I like it even more with a little bit of lemon.
 Mix about 6 oz. rhubarb liqueur with the juice of 1/2 lemon.
 Add a couple of ice cubes, and garnish with a mint sprig or small stick of rhubarb.
 Enjoy!

 As with the ginger liqueur, I couldn’t resist making my own label.
 It’s hard to tell in the photos above, but I even found a cute little vintage illustration of a rhubarb plant.
 I printed it out on this clear label paper, and then I sealed it with a couple of layers of clear acrylic spray sealer.
 With my last label, I found that alcohol drips made the ink run, but the sealer has prevented that from happening on this one.
+I haven’t tried it yet, but I recently discovered that there is printable waterproof vinyl, which might also work well for labels.
 Please feel free to download and use my label if you’d like.